NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 ```
 16. **detached container** in Docker refers to a container that is running in the background, without being attached to the terminal or console from which it was started.
 17. **.dockerignore**  file that excludes the files and folder.
 18. **Dangling Images**: The old image doesn't get deleted immediately.
 Instead, it becomes a dangling image because it no longer has a tag associated with it.
 Docker keeps these dangling images in case they are still in use by other containers
+19. **NAT (Network Address Translation)** in Docker is a mechanism that allows containers to share the host's IP address and access external networks, while being isolated from each other.
+Here's how it works: Docker creates a virtual ethernet bridge (docker0 by default) to which all containers are connected.
+When a container tries to communicate with an external IP, the request is forwarded to the docker0 interface.
+Docker then performs Source NAT (SNAT) on the outgoing packets, replacing the container's private IP with the host's public IP address. **When a device on the private network attempts to access the internet, the NAT device translates the private IP address to a public IP address before forwarding the request.
+This allows multiple devices on the private network to share a single public IP address**

 ******************************

 ## Docker commands